usystems/webling-plugins/README.md

 [Webling](https://www.webling.ch) is a software for associations that perfectly matches individual requirements.
 Whether it is a sports club, umbrella organization or a non-profit association, the software adapts easily to their needs.

 Webling is extensible by plugins.
-This repo contains all ressources around the development of webling plugins.
+This repo contains all resources around the development of webling plugins.

 The Webling plugin system is not publically available yet.
-If you are insterested in writing a plugin, write to [support@webling.ch](mailto:support@webling.ch?subject=[GitHub]%20Plugin%20Access)
+If you are interested in writing a plugin, contact us at [support@webling.ch](mailto:support@webling.ch?subject=[GitHub]%20Plugin%20Access)

-## How does a Webling Plugin work
+## How does a Webling plugin work

-Webling provides many extention points called [hooks](#extension-points) for extention.
-On a high level description, a plugin is a microfrontend which is inserted into Webling by a custom elements.
-A Plugin is represented by an ES Module which is dynamically imported at runtime.
-For each extension point, the plugin can provides a custom element which displays content provided by the plugin.
-Webling provides a rich api to access the underlying datastructurs.
+Webling provides many extension points called [hooks](#extension-points) for extension.
+On a high level description, a plugin is a micro frontend which is inserted into Webling by adding custom elements.
+A plugin is an ES Module which is dynamically imported at runtime.
+For each extension point, the plugin can provide a custom element which displays content provided by the plugin.
+Webling provides an API to access the underlying data structure.

-Since a Webling plugin is a microfrontend using native custom element as root elements, Webling plugins are framework agnostic.
+Since a Webling plugin is a micro frontend using native custom element as root elements, Webling plugins are framework agnostic.
 A Webling plugin can be build using your favorite frontend framework: plain JavaScript, React, VueJs, Angular, Svelte or whatever you like.

-## How is a Webling Plugin structured
+## How is a Webling plugin structured

-Every programming tutorial must have a hello world example, lets look at the hello world Webling plugin:
+Every programming tutorial must have a hello world example.
+Lets look at the hello world Webling plugin:

 ```Javascript
 class PluginHelloWorld extends HTMLElement {
 	constructor() {